 A tribune for women

-Through its Talks and the support given to ambitious research projects, Women In Motion offers a platform for expression to those who push the boundaries and are striving towards gender equality.
+Through its Awards, Talks and the support given to ambitious research projects, Women In Motion provides a platform for expression to those who push the boundaries and are striving toward gender equality.

 MelanieLaurentHeaderDesk1760x567.png